Sudden Unexpected Deaths in Infancy (including SIDS)

 Many parents worry a lot about the chance that their baby might die from SIDS (Sudden Infant Death Syndrome).
 SIDS means that babies die suddenly, without warning, while they are asleep and where no cause can be found.

 - SIDS is now very rare.
-In South Australia in 2009 only 2 babies died from SIDS out of around 20,000 births.
 SIDS is no longer the most common cause of deaths of babies between 1 month and 12 months.

-- Between 1989 and 2009, deaths from SIDS in Australia declined by 85%, 78 in 2009.
+- Between 1989 and 2014, deaths from SIDS in Australia declined by 80%.
 The decline is strongly linked to a public health campaign which promoted the importance of safe sleeping practices (such as placing babies to sleep on their back).

 However Sudden Unexpected Deaths in Infancy (SUDI) have not decreased recently.
 These include sudden unexpected deaths from medical problems (illnesses or conditions that a baby may have been born with) and injuries.
 But the most common causes of SUDI are fatal sleep accidents.
 Fatal sleep accidents have not decreased in recent years.